 Cast: Josephine Langford and Hero Fiennes Tiffin as Tessa Young and Hardin Scott, respectively, with Dylan Sprouse, Shane Paul McGhie, Candice King, Khadijha Red Thunder, Inanna Sarkis, Samuel Larsen, and Selma Blair

 The movie is a second installation in the ‘After’ series.
 Continuing with the same steamy guilty pleasure romance, the second in the series is as cliche as expected but hits all the notes of a predictable romance drama recipe.
 There is a family drama, a distracting hot new co-worker, and bad boy chaos.
 Tessa’s relationship with Hardin is rocky, and she is struggling to keep the relationship going.
-Will the couple crash and burn, or will their love prevail?
+Will the young couple crash and burn, or will their love prevail?

 4. Malcolm and Marie